dev-chenxing/dotfiles/README.md

 ### Install VSCode

+> Written on June 14th, 2024

-- To install the open source version: `pacman -S code`
+- To install the open source version: `sudo pacman -S code`
 - To install the official version: `paru -S visual-studio-code-bin`

 ### Set Wallpaper with Nitrogen

+> Written on June 14th, 2024

 - Launch nitrogen
 - `Preferences` -> `Add` to add `dotfiles/wallpapers` to Directory. `OK`